-Guests of The Inn at Rose Hall, an Eureka Springs AR B&B, will find the scenic Arkansas countryside and the fascinating town of Eureka Springs to be perfect complements to the cozy hospitality of this Victorian bed and breakfast.
-There’s plenty to do and see in the Eureka Springs area — no matter what your desired pace or interests!
+Guests of The Inn at Rose Hall Bed and Breakfast in Eureka Springs will find the scenic Arkansas countryside and the fascinating town of Eureka Springs to be perfect complements to the cozy hospitality of this Victorian bed and breakfast.
+There’s plenty to do and see in the area — no matter what your desired pace or interests!

 If you love cars, you will love our Car Show weekends, including Mustang Weekend, VW Weekend, Antique Automobile Weekend, and Corvette Weekend.

 Since the 60’s, Eureka Springs has attracted a strong artist community.
-Ask the inkeeper for a list of our favorite galleries.
-Eureka Springs artists are featured throught The Inn at Rose Hall.
+Ask the innkeeper for a list of our favorite galleries.
+Eureka Springs artists are featured throughout The Inn at Rose Hall.

-This famous play of the passion of Christ opens in April and runs into the end of October.
+This famous play of the passion of Christ opens in April and runs until the end of October.
 See the Great Passion Play website for details and pricing.

-Enjoy a glimpse into Eureka’s multi-faceted history at our museum, 95 S. Spring St. We highly recommend the Voices from Eureka’s Silent City that takes place in October.
-It is a living history tour features live actors in period costumes playing the roles of our early citizens.
+Enjoy a glimpse into Eureka’s multi-faceted history at our museum, 95 S Spring St. We highly recommend the Voices from Eureka’s Silent City that takes place in October.
+It is a living history tour featuring live actors in period costumes playing the roles of our early citizens.

 Treat yourself and your loved one to a romantic ride in a horse-drawn carriage.

-Ride through scenic Ozark mountain trails with Steve’s Stables, Red Bud Valley, Bear Mountain Riding Stables and Diner Bell Ranch.
+Ride through scenic Ozark mountain trails with Bear Mountain Riding Stables, and Diner Bell Ranch.

-Musical acts grade the stage of the Auditorium in Eureka Springs year round.
+Musical acts grace the stage of the Auditorium in Eureka Springs year round.
 Recent acts include Willie Nelson, and Allison Krause.
 Chelsea’s Corner Café offers live music nightly.

-Eureka Springs is a terrific shopping town, from antiques, to fine arts, to crafts, to clothing and souveniers.
+Eureka Springs is a terrific shopping town, from antiques, to fine arts, to crafts, to clothing and souvenirs.

 Capturing the flavor of our stair-stepped Victorian town should be done on foot for the full effect.
-Ask the innkeeper for a map for self-guided walking tours.
+Ask the innkeeper for a map of self-guided walking tours.